-"Breast cancer was very prevalent in my family and I wanted to do whatever I could to reduce my chances of developing the disease."
+"Breast cancer was very prevalent in my family, and I wanted to do whatever I could to reduce my chances of developing the disease."

-When she was a teenager, Amy Dysart's world turned upside down.
-Her mother, Gail, 38, was diagnosed with breast cancer.
+When I was 16 years old, my world turned upside down.
+My mother, Gail, was diagnosed with breast cancer.
 For a few years, treatment kept it under control.
-"When she had a recurrence of her aggressive cancer at age 42, my mom was treated by the best doctors at Fox Chase Cancer Center, but unfortunately she passed away."
-It was 1988 and Amy was only 20 years old.
+When she had a recurrence of her aggressive cancer at age 42, my mom was treated by the best doctors at Fox Chase Cancer Center, but, unfortunately, her recurring cancer won, and she passed away.
+It was 1988, and I was only 20 years old.

-Amy continued to pursue her career, which landed her back at Fox Chase.
-She spent time working in both Institutional Advancement (fundraising) and special events for the hospital.
-"Fox Chase was wonderful to my mom.
-I felt at home when I worked there and was thrilled to 'give back' in my own little way."
-In 2000, Amy and her husband, Ken, started a family and she decided to stay home to raise her daughter, Gillian, who was named in memory of her mother.
+In the meantime, I continued to pursue my career, which landed me a job at Fox Chase.
+I spent time working in both Institutional Advancement (fundraising) and special events for the hospital.
+Fox Chase was wonderful to my mom.
+I felt at home when I worked there and was thrilled to give back in my own little way.
+I adore the people at Fox Chase—they’re like extended family.
+In 2000, my husband, Ken, and I started a family, and I decided to stay home to raise my daughter, Gillian, who was named in memory of my mother.

-Amy's contacts at Fox Chase introduced her to an organization called Facing Our Risk of Cancer Empowered (FORCE), dedicated to helping those at high risk for breast and ovarian cancer.
-"I finally started meeting other women in the same boat as me with incredibly strong family histories of breast cancer, some of whom also tested negative for the BRCA mutation."
-Today, Amy serves as one of the outreach coordinators for the Philadelphia chapter of FORCE.
+All the while, I continued seeing Dr. Daly and her team in the Risk Assessment Program.
+I became used to the routine: mammography, MRI, clinic, and follow up every six months.
+By 2007, research had progressed, and a more comprehensive BRCA testing was available.
+I decided to get tested again using the more comprehensive test, but once again, my test was negative for a mutation.
+I was shocked and discouraged.
+I wanted answers.
+My contacts at Fox Chase introduced me to an organization called Facing Our Risk of Cancer Empowered (FORCE), which is dedicated to helping those at high risk for breast and ovarian cancer.
+I finally started meeting other women in the same boat as me with incredibly strong family histories of breast cancer, some of whom also tested negative for the BRCA mutation.
+Today, I serve as one of the outreach coordinators for the Philadelphia chapter of FORCE.

-Turning 38 was a very emotional birthday for Amy.
-She was now the age her mother was when she was first diagnosed.
-"At that point, I knew I was finished having children and started considering prophylactic mastectomy and reconstruction."
-Amy struggled with this decision for the next four years.
-When she hit 42, the age her mom was when she died, Amy made the decision.
+Turning 38 was a very emotional birthday for me.
+I was the age my mother was when she was first diagnosed.
+At that point, I knew I was finished having children and started considering prophylactic mastectomy and reconstruction.
+I struggled with the decision for the next four years.
+When I hit 42, the age my mom was when she died, I made the decision.

-In 2011, at 43, Amy, and her husband enjoy raising their children: two daughters, ages 11 and 5, and a son, age 9.
-She is concerned for their future and continues to be an active participant in the Risk Assessment Program.
-"I follow up each year and hope to help other women who are in my situation.
-I adore the people at Fox Chase; they're like extended family."
+My husband and I now have three children: two daughters, ages 16 and 11, and a son, age 14.
+I work in my husband’s office and enjoy trail running and CrossFit.
+I continue to be an active participant in the Risk Assessment Program.
+I’ve learned so much through the program, and it’s totally changed my outlook on cancer.
+I follow up each year and hope to help other women who are in my situation.